reactorlabs/rir/README.md

     cd external/custom-r
     # By default submodules are checked out headless.
 We use a
     # branch to keep track of our changes to R, that is based on
     # one of the R version branches.
-If you want ot make changes
+If you want to make changes
     # you have to make sure to be on that branch locally, before
     # creating commits.
     git checkout rir-patch-3-3-branch